SUT2014/JavaTools/HiTrain/README.md

 * [IntelliJ] - IDE
 * [Python] - Test data generators were developed using Python

-And of course HiTrain itself is open source on on GitHub.
+And of course HiTrain itself is open source on GitHub.

 ### Installation